All Episodes

 Well, I think they don't like manliness.

-I don't know that that's a factor in the campaign, but it clearly is behind feminism and breaking down manliness and defining manliness as predatory behavior.
+I don't know that that's a factor in the campaign, but it clearly is behind feminism and breaking down manliness and defining manliness as predatory behavior, child abuse, wife abuse.

-Uh f uh child abuse, uh wife abuse, this is they've they've tried to uh categorize this as quasi-normal male behavior, and it women and children aren't safe.
+They've tried to categorize this as quasi-normal male behavior and that women and children aren't safe.

-Uh it's subtle to to the extent that I I think rather than that, I think what really really I don't think frighten is the right word, maybe.
+It's subtle to the extent that I think rather than that, I think what really, really, I don't think frighten is the right word, maybe, but what they really want to tamp down is self-reliance and individualism.

 That is what causes them the greatest threat.